Jacobs High School is directly aligned to District 300’s central mission: to ensure all students are college or career ready upon graduation.

 District 300 Internship Program

 This program maintains partnerships with industrial, business, professional, and/or service occupations of the Fox Valley area.
 The purpose is to make connections between school and work and to develop solid foundations in a trade or identified occupation.
 The program allows students hands-on career exploration and the opportunity to gain employment skills.

 DUAL CREDIT OPPORTUNITIES

 Dual Credit classes provide students with the opportunity to simultaneously earn high school and tuition-free college credits.
-Dual Credit opportunities at Jacobs High School include:
+Dual Credit opportunities at [name of high school] include:

 Dual credit Accelerated College Program provides qualified students the opportunity to attend Elgin Community College full-time during junior and senior year.
 To participate in this program, students must pass college placement tests and demonstrate a history of academic success.
 Students complete courses totaling 12-16 credit hours each semester that contribute to a Science, Applied Science in BNA Nursing, or Art Associates Degree.

 Seniors in the top 10% of their class can earn both high school and college credit at the same time by taking Elgin Community College courses.